Tawana Kupe, charisma at the service of African universities

 Post-apartheid transition

 This scientific and media recognition will open the doors to theUniversity of Pretoria, where he will become Vice-Chancellor in 2019. " In South Africa, this position is equivalent to that of a university president.
-By obtaining it, Professor Kupe has become the first " black" vice-chancellor of a " white " university .
+By obtaining it, Professor Kupe became the first " black " vice-chancellor of a " white " university .
 In this respect, he is one of the faces of the post-apartheid transition ," continues Patrick Caron.
 The watchword of the policy he put in place was " partnership ".
 And it was indeed an impressive system of networks, alliances and partnerships that Tawana Kupe quickly succeeded in putting in place.

 He first joined the board of directors of the Association of African Universities, which brings together 17 institutions with the aim of improving the quality of research and achieving the UN's sustainable development goals.
 He then founded a consortium of nine African universities united around Michigan State University.
 In 2019, he will co-found the Australian-African Universities Network, connecting researchers and students from both countries.
 These are all models that the Vice-Chancellor would like to replicate in Europe.